balaji19112003/block-device-driver/README.md

 * A **BitBake-style recipe** (`.bb`)
 * A **dummy BitBake script** to simulate Yocto builds

-This project is ideal for **learning, prototyping, and GitHub portfolio demonstrations**.
+This project is ideal for **prototyping, and GitHub portfolio demonstrations**.

 ---